11 LinkedIn Tips for Junior Developers

 If you are a recent graduate with little-to-no experience, your projects and body of work are your main selling point!
 “Skills based hiring” is common in tech, and when you’re trying to land your first role, your skills are your main selling point.

-Side note: some people might forgo listing personal information like a cell phone number or home address on their resume that is posted as a feature on your profile for the general public to view.
+Side note: Some people might forgo listing personal information like a cell phone number or home address on their resume that is posted as a feature on your profile for the general public to view.

 Tip 6: Be "Open to Work"